cronfig/docs/pages/04.service/terms-of-service/docs.md

 SECTION 8 - THIRD-PARTY LINKS

-Certain content, products and services available via our Service may include materials from third-parties.
+Certain content and services available via our Service may include materials from third-parties.

 Third-party links on this site may direct you to third-party websites that are not affiliated with us.
 We are not responsible for examining or evaluating the content or accuracy and we do not warrant and will not have any liability or responsibility for any third-party materials or websites, or for any other materials, products, or services of third-parties.